Skip to main

 Meet Our Diversity Student Ambassadors

 Hi!
-I am Kadija and am a junior psychology and sociology double-major here at UK.
-I am a first-generation American and college student.
-I plan currently to pursue a career in the fashion marketing space and/or be a brand creative for a fashion brand.
-I am the public relation chair of The Fashion Crew and community service chair of Collegiate Curls.
-I chose the University of Kentucky for its focus on professional development and career readiness.
+I’m Kadija Conteh, a senior psychology and sociology double-major.
+I am originally from Columbus, Ohio, and I am a first-generation American and college student.
+I currently plan to pursue a career in the fashion marketing and merchandising space and/or be a brand creative for a fashion brand.
+This summer, I had the opportunity to intern for Converse on their Global Product Merchandising, Women’s Footwear team.
+On campus, I am currently a MLT Turn Pro Fellow and a stylist on KRNL Lifestyle and Fashion Magazine.
+I chose the UK for its focus on professional development and career readiness.
 My advice to those coming to UK is to be open-minded and utilize your resources.

 Photo of Naveah